‘Never saw such hell’: Russian soldiers in Ukraine call home

 One night last March, Maxim was having trouble keeping it together on a call with his wife.
 He’d been drinking, as he did every night.

 He told her he’d killed civilians — so many he thinks he’s going crazy.
-He said might not make it home alive.
+He said he might not make it home alive.
 He was just sitting there, drunk in the dark, waiting for the Ukrainian artillery strikes to start.

 Wife: “Why?
 Why are you drinking?”